 👣 The HUMAN framework for strategic goals

-At Portfoleon, we use a simple standard for strategic goals.
-We call it HUMAN – because that’s what strategy should be.
+At Portfoleon, we have created a simple standard for strategic goals.
+We call it HUMAN.

 You’ve probably seen SMART goals before – Specific, Measurable, Achievable, Relevant, Time-bound.
-They’re great for execution.
+SMART is great for execution.

 But execution is not the whole game.
-Today, organizations need something more: clarity, trust, speed, and alignment across levels.
+Today, organizations need much more: making sure that everyone contributes, and the whole organization moves quickly.

 Honest